Thomas Hoepker: Photojournalist

-From 1960 to 1963 he worked as a photographer for Münchner Illustrierte and Kristall, reporting from around the world.
-Then in 1964 he began working as a photojournalist for Stern.
+He lived and collaborated with his second wife, journalist Eva Windmöller, in East Berlin from 1974.
 In the 1970s he also worked as a cameraman for German TV, making documentary films.
-In 1976 he and his wife, journalist Eva Windmoeller, relocated to New York City as correspondents for Stern.
-From 1978 to 1981 he was director of photography for American Geo.
+In 1976 he and his wife relocated to New York City as correspondents for Stern.
+From 1978 to 1981 he was director of photography for the American magazine Geo.
 From 1987 to 1989 Hoepker was based in Hamburg, working as art director for Stern.